pakmee/NSMutableURLRequestMultiPart/README.md

 # NSMutableURLRequestMultiPart
-A category to facilitate multipart requests using the NSURLSession.
+A category for the NSMutableURLRequest to facilitate multipart requests.